apache/nuttx/configs/sama5d4-ek/README.txt

       QTouch™ Button Sensor IC
     - 200 bytes of non-volatile serial EEPROM

+  NOTE: It appears that my TM7000 differs slightly from the version described in the tm7000.pdf file:  That document claims that the hardware interface to the LCD is 18-bit RGB666; but the one that I have is certainly 24-bit RGB888.
+If you have LCD issues, you may need to tweak some of the settings in configs/sama5d4-ek/include/board.h.

   Jumper JP2 selects either the EMAC1 or the LCD by controlling the the LCD_ETH1_CONFIG signal on the board.